Shamsullo/simple_cru_api/README.md

 **Project Overview**

 This Simple CRUD (Create, Read, Update, Delete) project is built with FastAPI, demonstrating a basic RESTful API that manages items.
-It uses an asynchronous approach with a PostgreSQL database backend, showcasing API creation, database integration, microservices design, and containerization by developing a small-scale RESTful API which simulates a simple document repository.
+It uses an asynchronous approach with a PostgreSQL database backend, showcasing API creation, database integration, microservices design, and containerization by developing a small-scale RESTful API that simulates a simple document repository.

 **Features**